menandmice/micetro_docs/guides/admin-manual/failover_management.rst

 Setting up a Failover Relationship
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-1. On the **Admin** page, select :guilabel:`Service Management`in the upper-left corner.
+1. On the **Admin** page, select :guilabel:`Service Management` in the upper-left corner.

 2. In the left sidebar, under :guilabel:`DHCP Services`, select :guilabel:`Microsoft DHCP`.

-3. Select one of the Windows Servers that you want in the relationship, and then select :guilabel:`Failover management` on the :guilabel:`Action` menu.
+3. Select the Windows Server that you want as the primary server in the relationship, and then select :guilabel:`Failover management` on the :guilabel:`Action` menu.
 You can also select this option on the **Row menu (...)**.

 4. Click :guilabel:`Add Relationship`, and set up the relationship as desired.
 For more information, see :ref:`failover-relationship-parameters`.